IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **Q:** What happens when a license expires?

-**A:** Details can be found here - [Entitlements that Come with an IGEL COSMOS Platform Access Subscription (PAS) and Effects of Expiry](https://kb.igel.com/licensesmore-igelos11/en/entitlements-that-come-with-an-igel-cosmos-platform-access-subscription-pas-and-effects-of-expiry-81516637.html)
+**A:** Details can be found here - [IGEL KB: Entitlements that Come with an IGEL COSMOS Platform Access Subscription (PAS) and Effects of Expiry](https://kb.igel.com/licensesmore-igelos11/en/entitlements-that-come-with-an-igel-cosmos-platform-access-subscription-pas-and-effects-of-expiry-81516637.html)

 **Q:** Does UMS 12 support demo license automatic deployment?

 **A:** Yes!
 As of UMS 12, demo licenses for IGEL OS 12 and IGEL OS 11 devices are supported by Automatic License Deployment.
-[UMS 12 License Deployment](https://kb.igel.com/endpointmgmt-12.04/en/deployment-deploying-licenses-through-the-igel-ums-122458646.html).
+[IGEL KB: UMS 12 License Deployment](https://kb.igel.com/endpointmgmt-12.04/en/deployment-deploying-licenses-through-the-igel-ums-122458646.html).

 **Q:** How to automate license renewal?

 **A:** Use UMS UMS Automatic License Deployment.
 UMS checks registered devices every 24 hours for unlicensed devices and will issue a new license.
 In UMS `UMS Console > UMS Administration > Global Configuration > Licenses > Deployment` enable automatic license exchange and select `Licenses are exchanged [number] days before expiration`: Defines how many days before the expiration date a new license should be deployed.
 (Default: 7).
-[KB - License Deployment](https://kb.igel.com/endpointmgmt-12.04/en/deployment-deploying-licenses-through-the-igel-ums-122458646.html).
+[IGEL KB - License Deployment](https://kb.igel.com/endpointmgmt-12.04/en/deployment-deploying-licenses-through-the-igel-ums-122458646.html).

 **Q:** How does hardware-bundled IGEL licenses work?

 **A:** Hardware-bundled IGEL license will be purchased together with hardware manufactured by an IGEL Hardware Partner.
 This type of license, will be a COSMOS PAS (Platform Access Subscription) which is deployed based on the serial number of the device it is sold with.
 The license can be deployed automatically through the Universal Management Suite (UMS) or manually through the IGEL Licensing Portal (ILP).
 The license can be separated from its hardware and can be deployed on a different device.
-[KB: Hardware-Bundled IGEL License Deployment](https://kb.igel.com/licensesmore-igelos11/en/hardware-bundled-igel-license-deployment-112731204.html).
+[IGEL KB: Hardware-Bundled IGEL License Deployment](https://kb.igel.com/licensesmore-igelos11/en/hardware-bundled-igel-license-deployment-112731204.html).

 -----